 Typically, homeowner’s insurance does not cover termite damage.
 Most pest infestations and accompanying damage are considered maintenance issues by insurance carriers.

 Termites cannot be effectively treated by a homeowner on their own.
 Pest control professionals have the training, expertise and technology to eliminate a termite infestation.
+The first thing you should do if you find yourself facing an infestation is to call in professionals.

 A licensed pest control professional will be able to recommend a course of action depending on many factors, including the area of the country that you live in, the size of your infestation, the termite species present and your home’s construction.